V. Olympiad Stockholm 1912 Football Tournament

 Wickström, Wiberg, Nyyssönen, Öhman, Niska.

-NB: the first goal was scored after 11 seconds.
+NB: the first goal was scored after 11 seconds; the Swedish team for this

 5 July 1912 - Östermalms idrottsplats, Stockholm - Att: 200